 She continues on with another rhyming set of lines that gives more color to the moment.
 There are other birds in this scene, “Robins.”
 These brightly colored creatures are said to “wear their feathery fire.”
 They are donned in their brightest reds and are so vibrant that they appear to be on fire.
 It is clear that the colors of this scene are important to the speaker.
 She wants the reader to see these moments as vibrant, perhaps fleeting scenes of peace.

-The robins are comfortable, they are completely at ease and sit on “a low fence-wire” “Whistling” whatever they please.
+The robins are comfortable.
+They are completely at ease and sit on “a low fence-wire” “Whistling” whatever they please.
 They are without direction and give in to their “whims.”
-This is the first mention of anything man made, one might ask, where are the people in this environment?
+This is the first mention of anything human-made.
+One might ask, where are the people in this environment?

 And not one will know of the war, not one

 Will care at last when it is done.

 In the second half of There Will Come Soft Rains the speaker turns to the main point.
 She refers back to the robins, sparrows, frogs, and all the natural elements she has mentioned, saying that none of them will ever know if there is a war on.
 Their lives will not be touched or disturbed by the choices of humankind.
 Not only will they not know if the planet is at war, but they also will not notice when it is done.
 They have so little regard for the actions of humans; they will not “care at last when it is done.”

 Not one would mind, neither bird nor tree,

 In coming to the main conclusion of her poem, Teasdale says that these creatures, and parts of the Earth, can find in themselves no reason to “mind” if this metaphorical war brought about the end of humankind.